Stay informed: common questions answered here.

 On Friday 20 March, New York Governor Andrew M. Cuomo announced the "New York State on PAUSE" executive order.
-Gov. Cuomo says the 10-point policy will assure uniform safety for everyone.
 Please read the plan here.

 For more information about changes to daily life in New York, please monitor the State Government's dedicated page.